 The Umbraco CMS allows Born Digital to build easy to use tailor-made solutions for our clients.
-The great editor experience it brings out of the box allows us to focus our development efforts on the trickier requirements a web application might have.
+The great editor experience it brings out of the box allows us to focus our development efforts on the trickier requirements a web application might have like external API integrations.

 One of the reasons why we have confidence in the Umbraco ecosystem is the clear communication from Umbraco HQ, including around support timeframes for the different versions of the product.

 Umbraco have a clear roadmap with long-term support (LTS) versions that are aligned to LTS versions of Microsoft .NET.
 For example, the upcoming Umbraco 13 will be an LTS version based on the recently released .NET 8, which is also an LTS version.

 Note - instructions on how to find your Umbraco version are included later in this article.

 Umbraco 7 has reached end-of-life in September 2023, which means that any newly discovered security vulnerability will likely not be fixed.
 It is therefore not recommended to use Umbraco 7 for any publicly available websites.

 Umbraco 8 is still receiving bug fixes, but will enter the security-only phase in February 2024, after which it will only receive security fixes.
 It will reach end-of-life in February 2025.

 Umbraco 10 is a long-term support version and is supported until June 2025.
 It is built on .NET 6.